SamtendoNetwork/mario-kart-8-python/README.md

 # Mario Kart 8 NEX server (The python variant)

-This is the currently hosted version of Mario Kart 8 on Pretendo Network.
+This is the currently hosted version of Mario Kart 8 on Samtendo Network.
 [The original repo](https://github.com/Newtendo-Network/nex_mario_kart_8) has stopped development, this fork exists to continue provide maintenance fixes.

 > [!IMPORTANT]
 > This server is in **maintenance mode**, no new features will be added.
-All new efforts should go to [the new repo](https://github.com/PretendoNetwork/mario-kart-8)
+All new efforts should go to [the new repo](https://github.com/SamtendoNetwork/mario-kart-8)

 # Cloning and building